SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 Source: Australian Paradox Revisited; My trend scratched in for “the past 30 years”

-Also, the authors’ false suggestion – in the text on Figure 1 – that apparent consumption statistics no longer are available for “any foodstuff, including sugar” is mocked by the ongoing publication of official estimates for easier-to-measure food and drink products, including beef, lamb, pork, chicken, butter, milk, cheese, beer and wine.
-Yes, counting the amount of sugar already mixed into our food supply is especially problematic, another key fact the authors avoid like the plague (p.
+Also, the authors’ false suggestion – on Figure 1 – that apparent consumption statistics no longer are available for “any foodstuff, including sugar” is mocked by the ongoing publication of official estimates for easier-to-measure food and drink products like beef, lamb, pork, chicken, butter, milk, cheese, beer and wine.
+Of course, counting the amount of sugar already mixed into our food supply is especially problematic, another key fact the authors avoid like the plague (p.
 1 in #20.)

-Regardless, our unreliable authors chose to conclude that sugar consumption trended lower between 1980 and 2010 as obesity surged, claiming to have documented “an inverse relationship” between sugar intake and obesity.
+Regardless, our unreliable authors went ahead with their claim to have documented “an inverse relationship” between sugar intake and obesity between 1980 and 2010, as obesity surged.
 Yes, sugar down, obesity up – it’s “The Australian Paradox”!
 Actually, it’s an inadvertent hoax, along the lines of the Australian Blue Kangaroo hoax described on Slide 44 at #18.

 Readers, I am outraged that the blatantly false information published by the University of Sydney’s under-supervised scientists on the formal scientific record turned up to misinform Federal Parliament again last week (Section 8).
-While that pro-sugar misinformation no doubt is appreciated by the sugar and sugary food industries – and tends to be supportive of revenues at the University’s low-GI enterprise (Section 9) – the general public is being misinformed and pubic health is being compromised.
+While that pro-sugar misinformation no doubt is appreciated by the sugar and sugary food industries – and tends to be supportive of the University’s business revenues (Section 9) – the general public is being misinformed and pubic health is being compromised.
 In my opinion, this is research misconduct (Section 1), and it should be stamped out without further unreasonable delay.

 4. CARS NOT HUMANS CONSUMED A BIG CHUNK OF THE AVAILABLE SUGAR!
 REALLY?
 NO.